dieduro/movie-app/README.md

 It shows a list of movies that you can search by name and also see some movie details by clicking on any of them.

+For any inquire you can contact me at diegomduro@gmail.com or as @diemduro on Twitter.

 ## Available Scripts

 In the project directory, you can run: